LabOnoM/CARLIN_BSGOU/README.md

+# This if a forked branch to the original [CARLIN](https://gitlab.com/hormozlab/carlin)

 # CARLIN Pipeline

 The CARLIN pipeline calls alleles from sequencing runs of the CARLIN amplicon.
 It was written in MATLAB 2019a.